hermetati46/Twilight-Grounds---Co/README.md

 # Changelog
 - 2025-08-27: Initialized project.
 Created README.md file and project structure.
 Pushed initial commits to remote repository.

+- 2025-09-26: Implemented an external CSS stylesheet (style.css) for all website styling, with a desktop-first layout using CSS Grid/Flexbox.
+Added custom visual styles (colors, backgrounds, typography, etc), interactive elements for links and buttons.
+Implemented responsive design with media queries and relative units for optimal viewing on many devices.

 # References
 - Sudra, Ashish.
 2025.
 How to create a coffee shop website?
 Step-by-Step Guide. [online] Available at: https://deonde.co/blog/how-to-create-a-coffee-shop-website/ [Accessed 25 August 2025].